If you are learning how to crochet, you will need to know how to single crochet.

 As single crochet is used in many patterns in a variety of ways, there are so many things you can make with this simple stitch.

-From blankets, washcloths, dish towels, scarves, bags and more!
+Choose a crochet pattern to enjoy, from blankets, washcloths, dish towels, scarves, bags, and more!